Takeaways from AP report on how the search for the coronavirus origins turned toxic

 On a train ride with Dr. Bruce Aylward, a senior adviser to WHO chief Tedros Adhanom Ghebreyesus, Liang lobbied the U.N. agency to praise China’s response in its public report.
 The new section was so flattering that colleagues emailed Aylward to suggest he “dial it back a bit.”

-By the time WHO led a third visit to Wuhan in January 2021, the origins hunt had become highly politicized.
-Liang, the Chinese official in charge of the first two WHO visits, organized market workers to tell WHO experts no live wildlife was sold and cut recent photos of wildlife at the market from the report.
+By the time WHO led another visit to Wuhan in January 2021, the origins hunt had become highly politicized.
+Liang, the Chinese official in charge of two earlier WHO visits, organized market workers to tell WHO experts no live wildlife was sold and cut recent photos of wildlife at the market from the report.

 The WHO team concluded a lab leak was “extremely unlikely.”
-But just months later, WHO chief Tedros said all origins hypotheses, including the lab leak theory, remained “on the table,” infuriating Chinese officials.
+But just months later, WHO chief Tedros said it was “premature” to dismiss the lab leak theory and pressed China to be more transparent, infuriating Chinese officials

 China told WHO any future missions to find the origins of COVID-19 should be elsewhere, according to a letter obtained by AP.
 Since then, global cooperation has ground to a halt.